Prohelion/prohelion.github.io/docs/Profinity/Components/Adaptors/Virtual_CAN_Adapter.md

 # Prohelion Virtual CAN Bus Adapter

-The Prohelion Virtual CAN Bus Adapter is a special type of adapter in Profinity in that it is designed to relay information to one or more another CAN adapters while presenting itself to other clients as a Tritium / Prohelion adapter that can be connected to.
+The Prohelion Virtual CAN Bus Adapter is a special type of adapter in Profinity in that it is designed to relay information to one or more other CAN adapters, while presenting itself to other clients as a Tritium / Prohelion adapter that can be connected to.

 In the diagram below, a client on the left connects to the Virtual Adapter which is being used in conjunction with a Peak USB adapter to provide connectivity to the actual CAN Network.
 Traffic is routed bi-directionally.